SrijanBadhya/Debsoc/Running the PES Debsoc.md

 This session also helped me give people the individual attention that I've talked about in earlier chapters.

-Matter sessions are the most efficient when it comes to teaching, because you can reach the most people even if you can't at
+Matter sessions are the most efficient when it comes to teaching, because you can reach the most people even if you can't attain depth with every student.

 ---
 Narrative motions are incredibly complicated for debaters to wrap their head around.
 Everyone gets carried away and believes that you should prove the narrative to be right or wrong, rather than proving the effects of the narrative to be beneficial or harmful.